- HOME >

 The reality of sustanable gardens in China

-Interestingly, nowadays a lot of people in China has started to be interested in Sheng-tai cha.
-It means sustainable tea or ecological tea in China.
-I think it is very good trend as compare to the earlier time when people only talked about the age of tree and the famous name of the production area.
-However, I also realized that a lot of so-called Sheng-tai tea garden in China is not really sustainable.
-It is because a lot of them believe organic fertilizer or animal faeces are acceptable.
-If animal faeces are given to tea garden, tea will grow at very fast speed.
-The quality of tea drops even if the age of tea tree is old.
-The fertilized tea tree becomes weaker; sometimes even hundreds year old tea tree just dies all of a sudden.
-Literally, fertilizer makes garden non-sustainable.
+Interestingly, many people in China are now showing interest in Sheng-tai cha, which means sustainable or ecological tea.
+This is a positive trend as compared to earlier times when people only focused on the age of the tea tree and the famous production area.
+However, I have realized that many so-called Sheng-tai tea gardens in China are not really sustainable.
+This is because many of them believe that organic fertilizers or animal faeces are acceptable.
+If animal faeces are used in tea gardens, the tea may grow at a fast speed, but the quality drops, even if the tea tree is old.
+Fertilized tea trees become weaker, and sometimes even centuries-old tea trees just die suddenly.
+In short, fertilizers make the garden non-sustainable.

-We think that it is important to continuously educating the tea garden owner in Yunnan.
-We need to enlighten them why fertilizer is harmful for tea tree.
-Many of them were surprised when they taste tea side by side between fertilized tea and non-fertilized tea.
-They often drink tea.
-But they has never compared teas grown in different method.
-Once the local people understand the difference, they understand the value of sustainable tea garden.
-We usually pay higher unit price for those sustainable tea.
-It is justified as the quality is higher and tealeaf is richer in functional substances and the production quantity is lower.
-We have to motivate them to maintain the sustainable tea garden, and not to use fertilizer to sell more quantity but lower quality tea.
-At the same time, we have to clearly let them understand that we are willing to pay more not because of the production area is famous but quality of tea is different.
+To preserve sustainable tea gardens, we need to continuously educate tea garden owners in Yunnan.
+We need to enlighten them on why fertilizers are harmful to tea trees.
+Many of them are surprised when they taste tea side by side between fertilized tea and non-fertilized tea.
+Although they often drink tea, they have never compared teas grown using different methods.
+Once the local people understand the difference, they understand the value of sustainable tea gardens.
+We usually pay a higher unit price for those sustainable teas, which is justified because the quality is higher, the tea leaves are richer in functional substances, and the production quantity is lower.
+We have to motivate them to maintain sustainable tea gardens and not to use fertilizers to sell more quantity but lower quality tea.
+At the same time, we have to make it clear that we are willing to pay more, not because of the famous production area, but because of the different quality of tea.

 Related Articles